trentlarson/P2P-Docs/README.md

 Development Setup:

+* To create:
+  * Create a new Titanium desktop app, with Ruby.
+Then close Titanium.
+  * Copy all the files from a git repository into it, including .git.
+  * Reopen Titanium and play.
-* to disable the app calling Appcelerator (for tracking), add this in tiapp.xml inside ti:app element:
+* To disable the app calling Appcelerator (for tracking), add this in tiapp.xml inside ti:app element:
   <analytics>false</analytics>
+* You may have problems running the node server, because:
+  * I haven't checked in a Windows version.
+  * I haven't checked in a Linux or Windows version of sqlite3.
+  * I have checked in the Resources/node_modules/sqlite-osx build and sqlite3_bindings.node files, which are in .gitignore in that module.
+They're built on OSX 10.6.8.

 User Story Details, By Priority